Easy Explanation Of Different WordPress Hosting Types

 The platform contains a wide range of hosts providing all plans in existence, from the shared plan of just $3 per month to the dedicated plans of over $700 per month.

 As much as having a wide range of options to choose from is a good thing, it can be very confusing for beginners just venturing in the world of WordPress hosting.
+If you want to start a WordPress Blog a good hosting service is essential.
 As a way of getting you started, I have exhausted all things wordpress Hosting and tips you need to choose the best type of hosting.
 Read on to find out!

 Image source: canva.com